GuySaar8/home-assignment/README.md

 # DevOps Home Assignment

 ## Overview
-This project demonstrates a complete DevOps workflow for deploying a minimal Python Flask "Hello World" web application.
+This project demonstrates a complete DevOps workflow for deploying a Python Flask web application with PostgreSQL database integration.

 It includes:
 - Containerized Python Flask application